-Whilst in other parts of the world, the debate is about legalising gay marriage, in an east African country the on going discussions are about to legalise the death penalty for those found guilty of homosexuality acts.
+Whilst in other parts of the world, the debate is about legalising gay marriage, in an East African country the ongoing discussions are about to legalise the death penalty for those found guilty of homosexual acts.

-In substitute to public executions that were normal daily permits of Idi Amin’s tyrannical regime; now homophobic attacks have turn a trademark in an east African country of Uganda.
+In substitute for public executions that were normal daily permits of Idi Amin’s tyrannical regime; now homophobic attacks have turned a trademark in an east African country of Uganda.

 From those days when Ugandans used to disappear in the hands of State Research Bureau and never to be seen or heard from again due to their political beliefs, now it is the Lesbian, Gay, Bisexual and Transgender (LGBTs), that have no one to turn to for safety.
 With many security organs handling suspects; relatives find it hard to locate their loved ones.

 In Uganda, there are two categories of suspects, those arrested to make it to the court of law and those who are arrested and will never be seen before the judge.
 Not everyone that being arrested, tortured, persecuted or disappears is not a gay or lesbian; people who render assistance to the homosexuals also face persecution.

 Information obtained by this newspaper, a family of Norman Walugembe is in fear, panic and despair that he might have been killed because the last time he was seen on TV, he appeared to be in a coma.
 Walugembe’s appearance on one of the networks in the country some years ago left some bad ‘memories’ to the family.
 The cause of his beatings was not clear, as the newsreader did not mention for self-censorship.
 The family members have searched all places including; the city mortuary, all gazetted prison facilities and ‘Safe-Houses’ but the pursuit has hit a dead end.